genesiscommunitysuccess/docs/docs/operations and tooling/commands.md

 Assuming no problems with privileges, you will now have a certificate called "selfsigned" with a private key using the same password as the keystore password e.g. Password123.

-In our example this certificate can be found here: /home/exmon/keystore.jks
+In our example, this certificate can be found here: /home/exmon/keystore.jks

 Please note, however, that this certificate should be stored in another directory outside the application.